hysamah/ES_project2/README.md

 For this side only the UART peripheral was used.
 UART1 is used in connection to the HC-05 bluetooth module, while UART2 is used to communicate motion values to the Pololu Motor controller.

 #### UART1
 This UART is configured at baud rate 9600.
-The UART1 Interrupts are enabled as it recieves the motion values from the glove asynchronously.
+The UART1 Interrupts are enabled as it receives the motion values from the glove asynchronously.
 The procedure inside the UART handler is designed to be as small and efficient as possible to prevent UART Overrun errors.
-Only the data recieving is done inside the handler, while adjusting and sending the data is done inside the main loop.
+Only the data receiving is done inside the handler, while adjusting and sending the data is done inside the main loop.

 #### UART2
 This UART is configured at Baud rate 19200 to send the motion bytes to the Pololu motor controller.
 Sending via this UART is done inside the main loop.